The 10 best hand cannons in Destiny 2 PvP | Gamepur

 Precision, swiftness, and a little style.

 The PvP sandbox within Destiny 2 is ever-evolving, often nerfing entire weapon archetypes and buffing others.
 That being said, despite years of updates, hand cannons remain the king of the crucible.
-Whether it’s Close-range, long-range, hip fire, or aiming down sights, hand cannons are without a doubt the most versatile weapon type within the Destiny 2 sandbox.
-In this guide, we will go over your best hand cannon options to bring into any PvP activity along with some recommended rolls so you can dominate in style.
+Whether it’s close-range, long-range, hip fire, or aiming down sights, hand cannons are without a doubt the most versatile weapon type within the Destiny 2 sandbox.
+This list will go over your best hand cannon options to bring into any PvP activity along with some recommended rolls so you can dominate in style.

+Ace of Spades is arguably the best and most consistent hand cannon in Destiny 2.
+It is very easy to acquire and comes with perks such as Memento Mori, which is essentially just a buffed Kill Clip that doesn’t run out until you stow or reload the gun.
+On top of its good perks, it also has perfect base stats for a 140 RPM hand cannon.
+If you’re looking for the true Destiny 2 hand cannon experience then the Ace of Spades is for you.

+If you are a mouse and keyboard player, you can probably skip over this gun entirely.
+If you are a controller player, however, then you know that Crimson has been dominating the crucible for the last couple of months.
+Its burst capabilities offer a very quick time to kill that pairs perfectly with the sticky feel that it has on a controller.
+Combined with its healing abilities, Crimson is an excellent choice for controller users.

 The Palindrome